Derkades/tahoe-pyfuse3/README.md

 - Writing to files (broken due to tahoe bug, see below)

 ### Caveats
-- Due to [severe file corruption bugs in Tahoe-LAFS](https://tahoe-lafs.org/trac/tahoe-lafs/ticket/3818) when writing to MDMF/SDMF mutable files, you should mount the filesystem in read-only mode using `--read-only True`.
+- Due to [severe file corruption bugs in Tahoe-LAFS](https://tahoe-lafs.org/trac/tahoe-lafs/ticket/3818) when writing to MDMF/SDMF mutable files, the file system won't allow writes (not even with `--read-only False`).
 To upload files, use the file upload script (see below).

-### Not yet implemented:
-- Moving
-- Opening files with truncate flag
-- Symlinks
-- mtime, ctime, crtime
+- Mtime/ctime/crtime is not set properly.
+This will be addressed soon.

 ### Usage
 ```